The best student experience in the world? These are the lessons higher education institutions should take from the business world

 Students are not a unified mass but a wide variety of different customer groups with varying life situations and needs.
 Students’ situations are different, for example, in what stage they are in their studies, whether they have a family or whether they are adult students.
-In the development of services, one must always think about how they fit the needs of different customer segments.
+In developing services, one must always consider how they fit the needs of different customer segments.

 The technology of tomorrow already exists

 The Student Success Hub provides the Success Team with many tools to proactively support the student.
 It allows shared visibility to such critical data as the student’s curriculum, achievements, past meetings and meeting notes with the Success Team, and more, eliminating silos and data inconsistency between different parties.
-The student will feel that the school recognizes them as an individual and in other interactions they don’t have to repeat the same things.
+The student will feel that the school recognises them as an individual, and in other interactions, they don’t have to repeat the same things.
 This is how you can build genuinely extraordinary experiences and turn reactive student support into proactive student success!

 Global Industry Lead, Education